-It’s not recommended to keep a male betta fish in the same tank as other males.
-Fighting to the death is not uncommon, and the stress from being placed in an unwanted environment, is often enough to kill them, if the battle wounds don’t.
+It’s not recommended to keep a male betta fish in the same tank as other male bettas.
+Fighting to the death is not uncommon, and the stress from being placed in an unwanted environment is often enough to kill them if the battle wounds don’t.

 Recommended Tankmates for Betta Fish

-Tetras in general, can have a tendency to nip, but neon tetras usually stick to their groups and keep to themselves, making them a good mate for Bettas.
+Tetras in general, can have a tendency to nip, but Neon Tetras usually stick to their groups and keep to themselves, making them a good mate for bettas.